With Francis As Our Guide

 FINDING FRANCIS

-“I became a School Sister of St. Francis because I witnessed the spirituality of Francis in the Sisters that taught me — gentleness, love of nature, kindness,” she remembers.
+“I became a School Sister of St. Francis because I witnessed the spirituality of Francis in the Sisters that taught me — gentleness, love of nature, kindness,” she remembered.
 “I also learned a lot about Francis from my parents.
 They belonged to the Third Order of St. Francis, so every month we went to the Franciscan Friars in Avalon, Pa., for prayer and a homily.”

-Even as a child, Sister Frances Marie Duncan, provincial minister, found in Francis a symbiotic soul.
+Even as a child, Sister Frances Marie Duncan, general minister, found in Francis a symbiotic soul.
 Later taught by our Sisters at St. Francis Academy in Bethlehem, Pa., she knew her vocation for religious life would be best lived out in a Franciscan community.

 “I believe that I most fell in love with St. Francis because of his love of poverty.
 His outreach to those on the edge of society, like the leper, attracted me most to him,” Sister says.
 “I always have had a special love in my heart for the poor, and I long for a simpler way of life.”